BACK

 Median Home Price

-The median price of a home in Montana as of April 2024 was $609,900 according to Redfin’s monthly housing market data.
-This is an increase of 4.4% from the previous year in April 2023.
-In Helena, the capital of Montana, the median prices were slightly lower at $445,531, according to Rocket Homes.
-This was an increase of 2.6% from the previous year.
-Appreciation is not consistent in every major city in Montana, and it is important to remember that statewide trends are aggregates of an array of housing markets within a state.
+The median price of a home in Montana as of November 2025 was $530,700 according to Redfin’s monthly housing market data.
+This is a decrease of 2.8% from the previous year.
+In Helena, the capital of Montana, the median prices were slightly lower at $437,000, according to Redfin.
+This was a decrease of 7% from the previous year.
+Appreciation and depreciation is not consistent in every major city in Montana, and it is important to remember that statewide trends are aggregates of an array of housing markets within a state.

 Median Days on Market (DOM)